goatshriek/ruby-dragon/docs/roadmap.md

 reasons that a separate roadmap is maintained:
  * **Issues are used to exclusively track bugs and community requests.**
-   This certainly isn't a hard and fast rule, and isn't followed by many other projects, but it is how Wrapture is managed.
+   This certainly isn't a hard and fast rule, and isn't followed by many other projects, but it is how Ruby Dragon is managed.
 Keeping the issue count as a clear indicator of known problems and community requests lets the project maintainers (and anyone interested in looking at how well it is being maintained) immediately see how much outstanding work exists.
 Of course,